mar-file-system/marfs/src/mustang/README.md

 to integrate the mustang buildinto the general MarFS build were made.

 Previous versions are:
-* 1.2.2: implements a thread pool and which is far more resilient to large workloads than previous versions are.
+* 1.2.2: implements a thread pool, which is far more resilient to large workloads than previous versions are.
 It patches "false positive" behavior in hashtable and cache searches which caused an incorrectly low number of MarFS objects to be reported in the output file.